 Visit us anytime to see your Local Food Map and read latest news and blog articles.
 Or even easier, register your email and post code for the BigBarn emailed newsletter to get all the latest news and blogs, and special offers from your local producers.
 Subscribe here.

-To demonstrate our long term commitment to the LOCAL food industry BigBarn has become a Community Interest Company.
+To demonstrate our long term commitment to the LOCAL food industry BigBarn is a Community Interest Company.
 To really understand the food industry and what we are are about, please read on.

 What BigBarn is set up to do